arturmatlega/instalguru-blog-en/_drafts/low-water-pressure-how-to-fix-the-problem.md

 {:.distinction.distinction-info.distinction-positive}

 Perhaps the equipment has been improperly installed.
 This issue concerns mainly valves.
-It the water pressure is too high or too low, make sure that the control valve is set properly.
+If the water pressure is too high or too low, make sure that the control valve is set properly.

 ### Too low water pressure might be a result of clogged pipes

-The piping system often accumulates various sediments which lead to clogging, disabling the water flow and its distribution. **Clogged pipes typically occur in old systems.** To remove the problem, one might call a plumber.
+The piping system often accumulates various sediments which leads to clogging, disabling the water flow and its distribution. **Clogged pipes typically occur in old systems.** To remove the problem, one might call a plumber.
 If you take care of the pipes - the correct pressure will return.

-## How to increase a too low water pressure?
+## How to increase low water pressure?

-If you have checked all of the possible causes of a low water pressure in the system, everything seems to work properly and the ideal pressure still belongs only to your dreams - you need to find another solution.
+If you have checked all of the possible causes of a low water pressure in the system, everything seems to work properly and the ideal pressure still dwells within the sphere of your dreams - you need to find another solution.

-**How to increase a too low water pressure?** You can use a hydrophore pump. **The pump increases the water pressure**, and the hydrophore functions as a storage for the water.
+**How to increase low water pressure?** You can use a hydrophore pump. **The pump increases the water pressure**, and the hydrophore functions as a storage for the water.
 Thanks to this, the water pressure in the faucet remains at the same, correct level.